flaniganswake/flaniganswake.github.io/README.md

 ## Patrick Flanigan
 ## Software Engineer
 __1728 N. Wells St.__
 __Chicago, IL 60614__
 __312.561.8632__
 __flaniganswake@protonmail.com__
 __[https://github.com/flaniganswake](https://github.com/flaniganswake)__

 ## Bio

 At the start of my career I was a researcher at the University of Illinois - Urbana-Champaign.
 I was a technical lead and architect for the Software Development Group at the National Center for Supercomputing Applications (NCSA).
 While there I developed an innovative distributed computing system called Symera.
 It leveraged network services to build dynamic, decentralized clusters as well as support libraries for porting legacy applications.
 I presented Symera to Microsoft as a possible replacement for their Wolfpack clustering solution.
 After leaving NCSA I worked for a handful of startups including an interactive, mentor-based educational company called Useractive.
 Here I built a web browser terminal emulator by rewriting PuTTY as a COM control, a lightweight XML-based desktop event recording system called MacroMentor, and SafePassage - an SSH-tunneling client.
 Useractive was acquired by O'Reilly Publishing.
 I then spent three years at NCSA as a network security engineer.
 My work focused upon Mithril - an intrusion detection and response system.
 I also completed research work with Software Defined Radio (SDR).
 Later I designed a real-time distributed performance monitoring system for Sears which handled approximately 2000 business servers.
 My most current position was with a Finnish company called Swap.com.
 I was the lead backend engineer at the warehouse in Chicago.
 My work included innovative UI development for merchandising, designing the shipping workflow software and building a production training and testing environment.
 I have always gravitated towards challenging, innovative work.
-I enjoy creative, collaborative environments which aspire to build exceptional and essential solutions to complex problems.
+I enjoy creative, collaborative environments which aspire to build exceptional software solutions.

 ## Skills